Create and edit items

 You can use vaults in 1Password to organize your items and share them with others.
 If you have multiple 1Password accounts, each account has its own vaults.

-To switch to a specific vault, click All Vaults at the top of the sidebar and choose a vault.
+To switch to a specific vault or view items from all the vaults in an account, click All Vaults (Command-L) at the top of the sidebar and choose a vault or account.
 Or choose Vault > Switch to Vault (Command-1 to Command-9).

 Move and copy items